scality/Zenko/docs/docsource/reference/bucket_lifecycle_operations/put_bucket_lifecycle.rst

 *Add lifecycle configuration—bucket versioning is enabled.*

-The following lifecycle configuration specifies two rules, each with one action to perform.
-You specify these actions when your bucket is versioning-enabled or versioning is suspended:
+The following lifecycle configuration specifies one rule, with one action to perform.
+Specify this action when your bucket is versioning-enabled or versioning is suspended.

--  The NoncurrentVersionExpiration action specifies non-current versions of objects with the “logs/” prefix to expire 100 days after the objects become non-current.
+The NoncurrentVersionExpiration action specifies non-current versions of objects with the “logs/” prefix to expire 100 days after the objects become non-current.

--  The NoncurrentVersionTransition action specifies non-current versions of objects with the “documents/” prefix to transition to the wasabi_cloud storage class 30 days after they become non-current.

 .. code::